piercefreeman/genai_foundations/docs/series/sparse_layer.md

 * Uniform baseline would be **12.5%** (1/8 experts)
 * Warmer colors = higher selection probability

+**Mixtral:** Nearly uniform distribution (roughly 11-14% range).
+If experts were task-specialized, we'd see patterns like "math → Expert 3 at 40%, others at 8%".

 ---

 ##### Panel 2: Expert Specialization by Layer (Top-Right)